Nguyễn Bá Cẩn: Life in exile

 After settling in northern California, he initially opened a small gas station in the city of Mountain View.
-However, after only 3 months, the business had to stop because of capital loss.
+However, after only three months, the business had to stop because of capital loss.
 Then, he enrolled to study computing at the age of 46.
-In 1979, he graduated as a programmer and joined Standard Oil, then Chevron Texaco Corp., working in the Computer Department until retiring in 1998.
+In 1979, he graduated as a programmer and joined Standard Oil, then Chevron Texaco Corp., working in the computer department until retiring in 1998.

-In retirement, he devotes time to social activities and human rights.
+In retirement, he devoted time to social activities and human rights.
 In September 2003, he published his memoirs My Country.
 In May 2009, he submitted the dossier "Vietnam's continental shelf" to the United Nations, affirming Vietnam's sovereignty over the East Sea and the Hoàng Sa and Trường Sa archipelagoes.

-He died at 4:30 am on May 20, 2009 at Regional Medical Center, San Jose, California, United States.
+He died at 4:30 am on 20 May 2009 at Regional Medical Center in San Jose, California.